WiredGeist/GoodBoy/README.md

-🐕 Good Boy: An OCR & TTS Companion for Gaming
-Created by WiredGeist
+🐕 Good Boy: An OCR & TTS Companion for ARC Raiders Created by WiredGeist

 ### What is this?